What is silicon?

-Silicon is a very uniquely used component in photovoltaic panels because of its semiconductor properties.
-This means that its physical and chemical properties are very favorable to propitiate the photovoltaic effect.
-The photovoltaic effect is the effect that allows to transform the energy of the photons present in the sunlight in the movement of electrons, and therefore, electric energy.
+Silicon is a component widely used in photovoltaic panels due to its semiconductor properties.
+This means that its physical and chemical properties are very favorable to promote the photovoltaic effect.
+The photovoltaic effect is the effect that allows to transform the energy of the photons present in the solar light in movement of electrons, and therefore, electrical energy.

 Origin of silicon

-Silicon is, after oxygen, the most abundant element of the earth's crust, of which it constitutes 26% by weight.
-It consists of a mixture of three natural, stable isotopes with masses 28 (92.21%), 29 (4.70%) and 30 (3.09%), which determine an atomic weight of 28,086.
+Silicon is, after oxygen, the most abundant element in the earth's crust, of which it constitutes 26% by weight.
+It is constituted by a mixture of three stable natural isotopes, with masses 28 (92.21%), 29 (4.70%) and 30 (3.09%), which determine an atomic weight of 28,086.
 Five artificial radioisotopes of the element are also known, with masses ranging from 25 to 32.

-Silicon is widespread in nature, and its presence in the sun, stars and meteorites has been detected.
-It does not occur native and its most important types are the various varieties of silica (SiO2) and silicates.
+Silicon is widely spread in nature, and its presence in the Sun, stars and meteorites has been detected.

-The silicon is obtained by several methods according to the purpose of the element.
+The obtaining of silicon is done by several methods according to the purpose of the element.
 The most important commercial method is the reduction of silica with carbon in an electric furnace.
-The preparation of high purity silicon (99.7%) is achieved by conversion of impure silicon into volatile tetrachloride (SiCl4), purification of the latter by distillation and subsequent reduction with zinc.
+The silicon preparation of high purity (99.7%) is obtained by transformation of impure silicon into the tetrachloride (SiCl4), volatile, purification of this by distillation and subsequent reduction with zinc.

-As for the chemical properties, silicon presents very remarkable differences with the carbon, first element of group IV A, to have a much smaller electronegativity, that carries notable variations in the polarity of certain bonds, a tendency to very attenuated chaining (There are no chains of more than six silicon atoms), a maximum coordination of six, due to the existence of empty d orbitals with appropriate energy, and the absence of multiple bond formation with itself or with any other element.
+Regarding the chemical properties, silicon presents very notable differences with carbon, the first element of group IV A. Unlike carbon, silicon has a much smaller electronegativity, which entails notable variations in the polarity of certain bonds, a tendency to chaining very attenuated (no chains of more than six silicon atoms), a maximum coordination of six, thanks to the existence of empty d orbitals with appropriate energy.
+Also, silicon lacks multiple link formation with itself or with any other element.

-The most important chemical characteristic of silicon is its tendency to combine with oxygen to form discrete or polymeric structures in which each silicon atom is surrounded by four oxygen atoms.
-Given the high energy of the Si-O bond (89.3 kcal / mol), these structures are highly stable.
+The most important chemical characteristic of silicon is its tendency to combine with oxygen to form polymeric or discrete structures in which each silicon atom is surrounded by four oxygen atoms.
+Given the high energy of the Si-O bond (89.3 kcal / mol), these structures enjoy great stability.

-Silicon can be introduced into the structure of a whole range of organic compounds (silylate), which confers very interesting properties.
-From the biological point of view, silicon has in some cases an important role, and is the basic material for the construction of the cell wall of various algae (chrysophytes, diatoms).
+Silicon can be introduced into the structure of a whole range of organic compounds, to which it confers very interesting properties.
+From the biological point of view, silicon has in some cases an important role, and is the basic material for the construction of the cell wall of various algae.

-Silicon macromolecules similar to fullerenes of carbon were discovered in 1990.
-It was an unexpected discovery as it was believed that stable silicon fullerenes could not be made.
-The problem of the instability of closed silicon networks was solved by placing a central metallic atom, namely tungsten.
+In 1990, silicon macromolecules similar to carbon fullerenes were discovered.
+It was an unexpected discovery since it was believed that stable silicon fullerenes could not be manufactured.
+The problem of the instability of the closed silicon networks was solved by placing a central metal atom, namely tungsten.

-Continued breathing of dust of siliceous nature causes humans a serious lung disease, silicosis.
+The continuous breathing of dust of a siliceous nature causes humans a serious lung disease, silicosis.

 Applications of silicon